Find, Connect and Engage New Clients via LinkedIn

 - Imagine also that the poster gets many private messages and applications in as a result of the post - it looks far more impressive if someone else you’ve worked with sends a message recommending you.

 Right now the above tactic can be full of irrelevant info and spam.
 I suspect the content search feature will evolve over time to show only popular and location-based posts.

-This article is the first part of a series on using LinkedIn for lead generation.
-Read the third part on how you can use content to connect with your LinkedIn audience.
+This article is the second part of a series on using LinkedIn for lead generation.